 What are you thoughts?
 How would you help people on social media understand that sharing the game is probably the most important thing they can do to support the manufacturers, the pro tours, and the national and international organizations?

-I had embedded the live streams from both tours, but now that the WRT event has completed, I’ve removed that link.
-The LPRT link has the matches archived immediately, so I’ll leave that link up.
+I had embedded the live streams from both tours, but now that the WRT event has completed, I’ve removed that link and have replaced it with the YouTube playlist below.
+The LPRT link has the matches archived immediately, so I left that link up.
+The LPRT has removed their archive from Livestream.com, so that link has been updated to their new YouTube account and playlist.